Start where it hurts

 Ear Infections

-If your dog's ears keep flaring every 4-8 weeks, food allergies are the #1 suspect — not bad luck.
+If your dog's ears keep flaring every 4-8 weeks, an underlying allergy — food or environmental — is a common cause worth investigating.

 Paw Licking & Chewing

 Not boredom.
 Not grooming.
-60%+ of paw licking in dogs traces back to an allergy.
+Persistent paw licking often traces back to an allergy — food, environmental, or contact.

 Digestive Issues